 •Work with department head and industry professionals to map out a successful course progression for the major.

-•Work one on one with students to help further their understanding of course work.
+•Work one-on-one with students to help further their understanding of course work.

 •Perform graduating portfolio critique to determine if the student is prepared to enter the marketplace.